 Street performers showcase local talent

 Street performers enliven cities around the globe, making people happy but also supporting artists of all kinds.
 (The Grammy-winning blues star Sugar Blue was "discovered" by Mick Jagger playing harmonica on a Paris streetcorner.)
 In Buenos Aires (just below left and right), drummers, tango dancers and other entertainers appear on a street called Pasaje de la Defensa to strut their stuff.
-In Barcelona (farthest below), portrait artists cluster along one stretch of the Rambla pedestrian street.
+In Barcelona (lower), portrait artists cluster along one stretch of the Rambla pedestrian street.

 Street Life Thrives in the Historic Center of Istanbul